bigchaindb/privacy-protocols/README.md

 ## Step 0: Bob publishes metadata about his payload
 Bob has few private assets he is willing to share under certain conditions.
-For each asset, he creates a transaction and push it to the network.
+For each asset, he creates a transaction and pushes it to the network.
 Those transactions contain metadata about the assets.
 We haven't defined a schema for metadata yet, but the schema will be expressive enough to cover these use cases and more:

 - sell an asset for a fixed price
 - give read permission to an asset for a time interval